sainathadapa/i3-wm-config/README.md

 Notes:
 - $mod key is Mod4 (Windows key on most keyboards)
-- A project is a set of workspaces with the format - (workspace-number):★(project-name)★(somenumber).
-Read more about this at [i3-project-focus-workflow](https://github.com/sainathadapa/i3-project-focus-workflow).
+- A project is a set of workspaces with the format - (workspace-number)::(project-name):(somenumber).
+Read more at [i3-wm-multi-disp-scripts](https://github.com/sainathadapa/i3-wm-multi-disp-scripts).
 - [i3blocks](https://github.com/vivien/i3blocks) and [rofi](https://github.com/DaveDavenport/rofi) are the dependecies.

 Instructions: